wheressswaldo/Java-2048/README.md

 *	enum used to store numbers and colors as constants (you want the 1024 tile or the 512 tile to be different colors but same to each other)

-* A funny algorithm for right(), up(), and down() utilizing rotation.
-Kinda in·gen·ious of me ahaha, check in Grid.java to see.

 **If there is time:**

 *	Cache of the most commonly used tiles (i.e. 0, 2, 4) (faster?)